the-incluseum/anti-oppressive-spaces/checklist.md

 ## Be clear on why we're collecting each piece of data and what we’re doing with it

 ## Non-gendered, non-raced user icons
-Some good examples are Twitter's egg:
+Here are some good examples from Twitter, iPhone, Slack, Flickr and Wordpress:

 ![Screen capture of a Twitter user photo that hasn't been set yet.
-It defaults to a white sillouette of an egg over a bright colored background.](images/twitter-egg.png)

-iPhone's initials icons:

-![Screen capture of an iPhone contact photo that doesn't have an image set for it.
-It defaults to a grey circle with the users initials in white text.](images/iphone-initials.png)

-Slack's hash default user icon--a close-up of the center of their icon done in different colors:

-![Screen capture of a Slack user's icon that doesn't have an image set for it.](images/slack-hash.png)

-Flickr's camera default user icon--an illustration of a different type of camera done in different colors:

-![Screen capture of a Flickr user's icon that doesn't have an image set for it.](images/flickr-camera.png)

-Wordpress's default user icon--a symetrical, geometrical pattern of polygons done in a different bright color for each user:
+It defaults to a white sillouette of an egg over a bright colored background.](images/twitter-egg.png) ![Screen capture of an iPhone contact photo that doesn't have an image set for it.
+It defaults to a grey circle with the users initials in white text.](images/iphone-initials.png) ![Screen capture of a Slack user's icon that doesn't have an image set for it.
+Defaults to a close-up of the center of their icon done in different colors](images/slack-hash.png) ![Screen capture of a Flickr user's icon that doesn't have an image set for it.
+Defaults to an illustration of a different type of camera done in different colors](images/flickr-camera.png) ![Screen capture of a Wordpress user's icon that doesn't have an image set for it.
+Defaults to a symetrical, geometrical pattern of polygons done in a different bright color for each user.](images/wordpress-geometrics.png)

-![Screen capture of a Wordpress user's icon that doesn't have an image set for it.](images/wordpress-geometrics.png)

 ## Don't stage false diverse photographs